Retrieves the Nth item from a list.

 N/A | |

-Color | Optional | The critical font background color to use.
-If omitted, no change is made. |
+| Color | Optional | The font color to use. |

 |